pret/pokered/README.md

 - Citrine City is a new island city that can be accessed in the postgame.
 - Underwater Tunnel connects Route 25 and Route 10.
 - Cinnabar Volcano is a new area that houses Moltres, allowing it to be obtained before Victory Road.
+- Silph Co. holds a special challenge for Pokemon League Champions...

 QoL Enhancements
 ====